 Our on-line location (website) is www.peabodyopera.org.
 This has now been converted into a site for internal communication only.
 For a limited time, however, until the entire content can be transferred to the main Peabody website, the old site is still accessible via the ARCHIVE link, where you will find a host of information about the department and its history.
 However, the new home page gives you access to the weekly schedules, to the various forms for on-line submission of information, the department handbook, and special news such as snow closings.

 Diagnostic auditions are required of everybody who wish to participate in any aspect of the Opera program (including classes).
-These will take place in the afternoons and evenings of Monday, August 29th through Wednesday, August 31st.
-Callbacks will be held on Friday, September 2.
-Audition times will be assigned by the department, so that singers from one studio can sing together and be heard by their teacher; times will be posted on the Opera Board, and will also be available to you when you submit your audition information online (see below).
+These will take place in the afternoons and evenings of Monday, August 28th through Wednesday, August 30st.
+Callbacks will be held on Friday, September 1.
+Audition times will be assigned by the department, so that singers from one studio can sing together and be heard by their teacher; times will be emailed to you, posted on the Opera Board, and will also be available to you when you submit your audition information online (see below).

 For more information regarding the audition process, and the beginning-of-year countdown in general, please visit the Opera website at http://peabodyopera.org/StudentInfo1617.php.

-The “red zone” is displayed in bold face on the advanced schedule and can be anywhere from three to fifteen days in length.
-In rare cases, students may be cast who already have one or two conflicts during these periods.
-A compromise affecting the red zone may be worked out only if the situation is addressed before acceptance of the role.
+The “red zone” is displayed in bold face on the advanced schedule.
+The “red zone” is defined as rehearsal time that is of the utmost importance, and attendance is absolutely required.
+(In very rare cases, students may be cast who already have one or two conflicts during these periods.
+A compromise affecting the red zone may be worked out only if the situation is addressed before acceptance of the role.)
+Excepting the above, no conflicts will be allowed during the “red zone” of any show.
+Red zones will mostly be in tech and performance weeks.
+Set up for your church job subs early!
+If you cannot commit to “red zone” rehearsals you will be released from the role.

-At the beginning of the year, it your responsibility to provide us with up-to-date contact information including a valid e-mail address and your weekly schedule.
+At the beginning of the year, you will provide the opera office with up-to-date contact information including your Peabody e-mail address, your cellphone number, and your weekly schedule.
 As this office is required to process and disseminate large amounts of information to a large number of people, our primary means of communication will be electronic.
-It is thus necessary for anyone wanting to participate in a production or class to have an e-mail address they are able to check at least once a day.
+It is thus necessary for anyone wanting to participate in a production or class to check their Peabody e-mail address at least once a day.

-Contact information will now be submitted as the first of the forms you are required to submit at the start of each year.
-Access these through the FORMS link at the top of any page.
-You may make changes to this at any time; they will be sent automatically to the Opera Office
+Contact information will be submitted through the FORMS link at the top of any page.
+You may make changes to this at any time; they will be sent automatically to the Opera Office.

 Your regular weekly schedule should be submitted via the SCHEDULE link.
 Follow the directions as given on the website and submit the form electronically once it is completed.
 You will receive a reply e-mail confirming that we have received your schedule.